-Many of the Christmas traditions around the world originated in the countries of the UK: England, Northern Ireland, Scotland, and Wales.
+Many of the Christmas traditions around the world originated in the UK: England, Northern Ireland, Scotland, and Wales.

 In England, Father Christmas brings joy and cheer during the winter.
 He has a long white beard and wears a green robe and crown of holly.